lauraebaker/GettingandCleaningDataCourseProject/README.md

 Prerequisites:

--This project takes data that was collected from the accelerometers from the Samsung Galaxy S smartphone and processes it for a particular outcome.
+- This project takes data that was collected from the accelerometers from the Samsung Galaxy S smartphone and processes it for a particular outcome.
 A full description of the original dataset is available at the site where the data was obtained:

   http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-  -The original dataset can be found at:
+  - The original dataset can be found at:

   https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-  -The script requires that you have downloaded and unzipped the dataset above.
+  - The script requires that you have downloaded and unzipped the dataset above.

-  -It also assumes you are in the directory containing the unzipped folder and that it is named "UCI_HAR_Dataset".
+  - It also assumes you are in the directory containing the unzipped folder and that it is named "UCI_HAR_Dataset".

 Script: